Frequently Asked Questions

 "Hunting is important to some Indigenous peoples in terms of both culture and subsistence.
 Where hunting is allowed, takes are governed by a quota system designed to keep the harvest within the bounds that populations can support.”

-The Indigenous peoples of the north have long hunted polar bears.
-Polar bear hunting plays a central role in long-held cultural traditions and also provides food and clothing, historically and today.
-Polar bears in some areas were severely over-hunted in the past when commercial and trophy hunters utilized light aircraft and motorized vessels to go into the ice to catch bears in large numbers.
-The introduction of high-powered rifles, outboard motors, and snowmobiles also increased the efficiency of indigenous hunters.
-Aerial and ship-based trophy hunting was banned by international agreement in the mid 1970s along with commercial harvest.
+The Native people of the north have hunted polar bears for at least 8,000 years.
+Polar bear hunting plays a central role in long-held traditions and provides food and fiber for traditional lifestyles.
+Polar bears in some areas were severely over-hunted in the past when trophy hunters utilized light aircraft and large motorized vessels to go into the ice to catch bears in large numbers.
+Aerial and ship-based trophy hunting was banned by international agreement in 1973.

-Over most of the polar bear's range, polar bears are now mainly harvested by Indigenous peoples, with takes regulated by management systems designed to keep the take within the bounds that populations can support.
-In countries where harvest is allowed, each community gets a set number of tags that allow hunters residing there to harvest the number of bears the population can sustain.
-In some parts of Canada, local people can choose to "sell" some tags to sport hunters.
-That is, they guide a non-resident hunter out on the ice to hunt bears and they allow that non-resident to shoot the bear they might have shot.
+Over most of the polar bears’ range, polar bears are now mainly hunted by Native peoples.
+Although the introduction of high-powered rifles and snowmobiles has increased the ability of local Native people to kill polar bears, takes in most areas are governed by quotas and monitoring designed to keep the harvest within the bounds that populations can support.
+In Canada, home to about two-thirds of the world’s polar bears, each village gets a set number of tags that allow hunters residing there to harvest the number of bears the population can sustain.
+In some regions, local people can choose to "sell" some tags to sport hunters.
+That is, they guide a non-resident hunter out on the ice to hunt bears and they allow that non-resident to shoot the bear the guide or another local resident might have shot.
 Typically, this "sport" hunting results in the take of fewer bears because the sport hunters are normally not as successful as the local hunters.
-The resulting cash economy is also significant for some northern communities with otherwise very limited opportunities for employment.

-At this point, however, global warming is affecting only some polar bear populations.
-Those that are not yet seeing the negative effects of habitat loss can provide a managed harvest for some time to come.
-Maintaining these harvests in the longer term depends on reducing the rise in greenhouse gas concentrations and adjusting management plans as new population estimates are published.
-For the present, some populations may still be safely hunted.
+At this point, however, global-warming-induced sea ice loss is impacting the hunting success of only some polar bear populations.
+Those that are not yet seeing the negative effects of habitat loss can provide a limited harvest for some time to come.
+If societies succeed in halting the increase in atmospheric greenhouse gas concentrations, these harvests could indeed be maintained in the long run and would be truly sustainable.
+Sustainable harvests in the longer term, therefore, depend on reducing the rise in greenhouse gas concentrations.
+But for now, some populations may still be safely hunted.

 The most important point to remember is that without reductions in greenhouse gas emissions, sea ice can only continue to decline.
-Without sea ice, there will be few polar bears in very few places—and, at that point, we will not be concerned about managing hunts.
+Without sea ice, there will be no polar bears—and, at that point, we will not be concerned about managing hunts.
 Research shows, however, that it's not too late to save polar bears and their sea ice home IF we act soon to greatly reduce greenhouse gas emissions.

 “The likelihood of being attacked by a polar bear is very low.
 There are only one to three instances a year, worldwide.”